-Do you have a gas oven?
-Or do you have electric?
-I have had an electric range at every single house I’ve lived in since I moved out of my parents house, with the exception of 2!
-And, I’ve lived in 10 houses alone just with my husband, and I think about 6 houses before we met.
-So, that’s a lot of houses!
+I have had an electric range at every single house I've lived in since I moved out of my parents house, with the exception of 2!
+And, I've lived in 10 houses alone just with my husband, and I think about 6 houses before we met.
+So, that's a lot of houses!
 So, when we were building our house I was so excited to go back to a gas range for cooking as gas cooktops are the best!
-But, in the midst of my excitement I just ordered a gas range, not even thinking that there was another option.
+But, in the midst of my excitement I just ordered a gas range, thinking the whole time that it was the best oven for baking cakes and cookies.
+And not realizing at the time that there could be an even better option.

 So, if you have a gas oven and you've been scratching your head on why cookies and other bakes are turning out not so great, then you're not alone.
 I was dealing with this with a brand new oven, so you can imagine my frustration.
 I did a bunch of research, and then actually ordered a dual fuel oven, but it was backordered for over 13 months!
 So, I bought a simple basic electric range and I plugged it into the car charging port in my garage, and was running cookie sheets down the stairs the entire time while testing recipes for my new book!
 Haha, yes – that is completely true.